Generic name: pamabrom [ PAM-a-brom ]

-Brand Name: Aqua-Ban, Diurex Aquagels, Diurex Water Capsules
+Brand names: Aqua-Ban, Diurex Aquagels, Diurex Water Capsules

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use pamabrom if you are allergic to it, or if you are unable to urinate.
+You should not use Diurex Aquagels if you are allergic to it, or if you are unable to urinate.

 heart disease; or

-It is not known whether pamabrom will harm an unborn baby.
+It is not known whether Diurex Aquagels will harm an unborn baby.
 Do not use this medicine without a doctor's advice if you are pregnant.